ESU Full Throttle Features and Upgrades to

 So when reversing your locomotive (No.1 End Leading), press the coupler function button to hear the coupler clash.
 When moving the loco forward to uncouple, press the coupler function button to hear the uncoupling and the brake air lines sounds.
-These are directional sounds and by changing the value of CV48 will allow you to select which end of the locomotive is leading to make sure you hear the right sounds pending the locomotive’s direction of travel.
+These are directional sounds and the direction of the locomotive can be set with the coupler button before you want to use the coupler function to make sure you hear the right sounds pending the locomotive’s direction of travel.
+During coupling/uncupling your loco will automatically slow down as it enters shunting mode and will exit shunting mode speed once the process it completed.

 DCC Solutions – Light Modifications

 We have improved the factory installed lighting on just about every new release locomotive model here in Australia, as well as some older models.

 At DCC Solutions, we recognize that model railway enthusiast like their locomotives to operate and sound as close to the real thing, so we are constantly looking at ways to achieve these requirements spending endless hours working on all our custom sound projects to constantly improve them and make them sound more like the real thing!

 So, let us bring your model locomotive to life with super detailed sound and lights!!!